-Yes – Pushing or pulling will result in a moderate color shift in your slides.
-However, it is frequently the only way to get usable images from slide film that has been significantly under or over exposed.
+Yes – Pushing or pulling will result in a moderate color shift in your film.
+However, it is frequently the only way to get usable images from film that has been significantly under or over exposed.

 Yes, we will print tastefully done nudes and various types of boudoir photography.
 We will not reproduce images that we deem to be simply pornographic.

 Child Pornography – It is a Federal crime to possess, transmit or reproduce child pornography.
 Our policy is to contact local law enforcement and provide copies of the images and all available account information if we receive images that appear to depict minors in sexually explicit poses (child pornography).

 We use Ilford developer and print on Ilford paper for B&W film.

 Yes, we accept film all over the world.